rust-lang/chalk/GLOSSARY.md

 not equivalent to the original statement but equisatisfiable.

 ## Validity
-An argument (*premisses* therefore *conclusion*) is valid iff there is no valuation which makes the premisses true and the conclusion false.
+An argument (*premise* therefore *conclusion*) is valid iff there is no valuation which makes the premise true and the conclusion false.

 Valid: `A && B therefore A || B`.
-Invalid: `A || B therefore A && B` because the valuation `A = true, B = false` makes the premiss true and the conclusion false.
+Invalid: `A || B therefore A && B` because the valuation `A = true, B = false` makes the premise true and the conclusion false.

 ## Valuation
 A valuation is an assignment of values to all variables inside a logical